 - Then, the second condition is to see if the number is equal to 0 and then the function will show Zero as the result.

-- Thirdly, the third condition will show Positive as a result if the number is greater than 0.
+- After that, the third condition will show Positive as a result if the number is greater than 0.

-- Lastly, if the assigned cell dose does not contain a number then the answer will be Not a Number.
+- If the assigned cell dose does not contain a number then the answer will be Not a Number.

 If IsNumeric(Number) Then Select Case Number Case Is < 0 Number_Sign = "Negative" Case 0 Number_Sign = "Zero" Case Is > 0 Number_Sign = "Positive" End Select Else Number_Sign = "Not a Number" End If End Function

-- Fourthly, save the code and go back to your current worksheet.
+- Finally, save the code and go back to your current worksheet.

 - In the cell, write the following formula of the custom function to check the sign of the numbers in column B.